 Adopt a School

 Adopt a School is a supported residential education program at Bundanon Trust for schools with economic, social or geographic disadvantage and/or with significant Indigenous enrollment.
-Since 2001 over 37 schools and 1123 students and teachers have participated in this life-changing opportunity.
+Since 2001 40 schools and 1225 students and teachers have participated in this life-changing opportunity.